Shakti

 Shoji Doors

-Doors create private space while also allowing light to pass through.
-Shakti
+Screen Doors create private space while also allowing light to pass

-Shoji offers a variety of Hardware options for greater versatility,
+variety of Hardware options for greater versatility, including.

 |